 The mediator may initiate separate meetings between them and each of the involved parties to arrive at an understanding of the individuals' issues and interests.
 This may be followed by joint sessions.
-Some variations of this problem solving process, which can help restore the workplace to a respectful level, include the use of a facilitator to help the managers or employees work through the dispute and prevent recurrence.
-The parties will work together to apply the process which is most appropriate to each situation.
+Some variations of this problem solving process, which can help restore the workplace or learning environment to a respectful level, include the use through the dispute and prevent recurrence.
+The parties will work together to apply the process that is most appropriate to each situation.